joshontheweb/particles/Readme.md

-This is a customized portion of [http://whatev.com](Javascript-Particle-System) by jsoverson
+This is a customized portion of [https://github.com/jsoverson/JavaScript-Particle-System](Javascript-Particle-System) by [https://github.com/jsoverson](jsoverson)